 It's not just the quantity of time that we should consider, but the quality of time, too.

 The fact that time is only one of three factors doesn't discount the importance of time, for having an abundance of creative energy or being especially engaged doesn't help much if you don't have enough time to do anything with that energy or attention.
 Manifesting change in the world takes time, but that's not all it takes.

-Thinking in terms of time, energy, and attention is important because many of us operate as if more time equals more capacity, when in reality it often doesn’t.
-(Tweet this.)
+Thinking in terms of time, energy, and attention is important because many of us operate as if more time equals more capacity when in reality it often doesn't.

 Why We Think in Terms of Time Management